guanggevwu/ZEUS_Tango_control/README.md

 dp.trigger_source = 'Off'
 ```

-To acquire a set of images from the camera with external triggers.
+Acquire a set of images from the camera with external triggers.
 When the bandwidth is smaller than data generation rate, the camera stores images in its buffer and transfers the files to the host computer later.

 ```python
 import tango